TitansBane/Elysium/README.md

 #### Lucien
 - (If you set a nickname that's supported he can call you by that name)

+#### SmoothCam
+- Presets
+  - Load Preset
+    - Slot 2 EasyEase_Preset
+    This preset might not be the best for you, don't hesitate tweaking the numerous options of that mod if you wish to use it to it's full potential

 #### VIGILANT
  - No tweak here; you can manually adjust the difficulty if you find the mod too easy.
 Just note that this is a LATE GAME QUEST.
 It will make much more sense if you do it after the Dawnguard questline and the House of Horrors quest.

 **Note: Dodging is provided by the Mod "The Ultimate Dodge Mod".
-Please head to System > Controls > Sneak and change the Keybind to whatever you want to use to dodge with.
-I recommend side mouse buttons.
-If you do not change this to something else, your character will not sneak or be stuck sneaking.**
+You can head to System > Controls > Sneak and change the Keybind to whatever you want to use to dodge with.
+However, I recommend sticking with the default buttons else; the slide tackle animation might now function correctly.**

 ## Other Post Installation FAQ